-- In the event of a health crisis, the University President, the Executive Vice President, Treasurer and Chief Operating Officer, and the Provost, in consultation with other University leaders as needed, will determine the appropriate health and safety measures to employ based on the specific circumstances of the health crisis at that time.
+- In the event of a health crisis, the University President, the Executive Vice President, Treasurer and Chief Operating Officer, and the Executive Vice President and Provost, in consultation with other University leaders as needed, will determine the appropriate health and safety measures to employ based on the specific circumstances of the health crisis at that time.
 Federal, state, and local governing authorities may provide guidance in making the determination, and those authorities are likely to follow Center for Disease Control (CDC) and World Health Organization (WHO) guidelines.

 - Decisions regarding measures taken for a highly contagious disease will be guided by such factors as the epidemiology of the disease, its response (if any) to anti-viral or other medications, the availability of effective medications, specific at-risk groups, proximity of confirmed infection to a particular locale, and other factors.

 - In support of decisions made by University leaders, relevant campus partners will develop specific protocols that will address the nature and severity of the health crisis.
 These protocols may establish new guidelines or may modify existing policies and procedures, such as those related to leaves, return to work requirements, notification, remote access, and others.
 Protocols will be developed in consultation with all relevant departments.
 These protocols may be in effect for no more than ninety (90) days without approval of senior leaders.